FlareMozZ/koro_sensei/README.md

 # Koro Sensei Chrome Extension

 This project is a Chrome extension that uses the Mistral API to provide an interactive learning experience.
-The extension features a chatbot persona of Koro Sensei, designed to guide users through problem-solving using the Socratic method.
+The extension features a chatbot persona of Koro Sensei, designed to guide users through questions.

 ## Table of Contents
 1. [Installation](#installation)